gigglesquid19/GCN-Habitat-Suitability-Index/README.md

 # GCN-HSI — Great Crested Newt Habitat Suitability Index

-A semi-automated **Great Crested Newt (GCN) Habitat Suitability Index (HSI)** calculator based on **Oldham et al. (2000)**.
-The tool scores up to 10 candidate ponds per run and outputs a polygon layer with per-pond HSI scores and traffic-light symbology.
+A semi-automated **Great Crested Newt (GCN) Habitat Suitability Index (HSI)** calculator based on updated version of **Oldham et al. (2000)**.

+> The tool scores up to 10 candidate ponds per run and outputs a polygon layer with per-pond HSI scores and traffic-light symbology.
+> Has a Remote Assessment Mode that quickly calculates Habitat Suitability based on 6 key variables - ideal for early stage scoping.
+> The tool has auto-parametization on several key variables to save the user time.
+> Modern research has been taken into account in the weightings.

 This tool is available in two versions: